-- Why Choose A No Win No Fee Service?
+- Claim For Personal Injury After A Car Accident – No Win No Fee Solicitors

 Government statistics show that 24,530 people were killed or seriously injured on Great Britain’s roads in the year ending June 2021.
 There were 119,850 injuries of all severities which includes less serious injuries.

 To make a personal injury claim following a car accident you must be able to show how another party that owed you a duty of care was at least partially responsible for the accident happening.
 Every road user including pedestrians, cyclists, motorbike users and vehicle drivers all owe each other a duty of care via the Highway Code and Road Traffic Act 1988.
 This is not to cause avoidable accidents on the road.